 Phone: 206-263-0621 TTY Relay: 711

 On this page

 Find us on Facebook

-If you need help with road maintenance and traffic safety issues in unincorporated King County, such as downed stop signs, signals that are out, or specific ADA requests — call our 24/7 Road Helpline at 1-800-527-6237 (1-800-KC-ROADS), 24 hours a day.
+To request curb ramps and other ADA accommodations in the public right of way – or if you need help with other road maintenance and traffic safety issues in unincorporated King County, such as downed stop signs or signals that are out— call our 24/7 Road Helpline at 1-800-527-6237 (1-800-KC-ROADS), 24 hours a day.

 ADA grievance procedures